Prashanth-000/Prashanth-000/README.md

-- 👋 Hi, I’m @Prashanth-000
-- 👀 I’m interested in you
+## 👋 Hi there!
+I'm Prashantha

+🎓 I'm a final-year engineering student passionate about**Artificial Intelligence** **Full-Stack Development** and **Machine Learning**.
+💡 I love building projects that combine creativity with real-world problem-solving.
-- 🌱 I’m currently learning about you
+🌱 Currently learning more about deep learning, NLP, and model deployment.
-- 💞️ I’m looking to collaborate with you
-- 📫 How to reach you
+🤝 I'm open to collaboration on AI/ML, Python-based tools, and anything innovative!
+📫 Reach me at: prashanthkulal2589@gmail.com or connect on [LinkedIn] https://www.linkedin.com/in/prash-x/
-- 😄 Pronouns: must be ...
+😄 Pronouns: He/Him
-- ⚡ Fun fact: i am not joking
+⚡ Fun fact: I debug better after midnight.

 <!---
 Prashanth-000/Prashanth-000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.